highmobility/auto-api-java/README.md

 * hmkit-utils

 ### Install

 Releases are pushed to jcenter.
-To include hmkit-oem in your project, add to build.gradle:
+To include hmkit-auto-api in your project, add to build.gradle:

 ```
 repositories {